 Identifying untapped opportunities for growth

-– As mentioned above, white-space analysis is a major component of key account management, as it enables key account managers to identify untapped opportunities for growth with their key accounts.
-This information can then be used to prioritize accounts and allocate resources more effectively.
+– As mentioned above, white-space analysis is a major component of key account management.
+It enables key account managers to identify untapped opportunities for growth with their key accounts.
+Using the information, sales teams can prioritize accounts and allocate resources more effectively.
 White-space analysis is a process sellers should use if they’re unsure which account will best help them hit quota and ultimately drive the business forward.

 Aligning sales strategies with company goals

 – White-space analysis provides sales leadership with a way to visualize the opportunities for growth with its key customers.
 Leaders can lead their team with data-driven playbooks.
 Typically on how to penetrate a new division in key accounts or clients.
 The organization can use this information to align sales strategies with its overall goals.

 This ensures that the organization is working towards its long-term success.